darth10/gitstick/README.md

 *Java Runtime Environment* (1.6 or higher) is required.

 Download the latest binary distribution from the [downloads page](http://github.com/darth10/gitstick/downloads).
-Extract the archive, and add the output folder to your PATH variable.
+Extract the archive, and add the output folder to your PATH environment variable.

 ## Usage